jeppe-t/Machine_learning_Face_mask_Detector/README.md

 # Face Mask Detector.

-I build this project in Python using machine learning.
-The purpose of this project is to predict if a person is wearing a facemask or not.
+I build this project in Python using machine learning.<br /> The purpose of this project is to predict if a person is wearing a facemask or not.
 The script uses ones build-in webcam, which will open up automatically, when the model is trained.
 You will be able to take a picture of yourself or another person, where the machine will predict if the person on the captured image is wearing a facemask or not.
 This prediction is not limited for COVID-masks, but generel facemask and can also detect on multiple faces on the image.
 Due to the size of this project I only uploaded the script and readme file, but there is a detailed description below about how to setup the project, import the dataset and run the program.
-One should carefully follow all the steps to ensure proper execution.
+One should carefully follow all the steps to ensure proper execution.<br />

 Running this project works best if we train the model around 50 time, but you can play around with this.
-If ypu want to change this, search the script for epochs and set another interval.
-Ypu
+If ypu want to change this, search the script for epochs and set another interval.<br />

-I included comments for the most important lines of code in the script for you - explaining the code.
+I included comments for the most important lines of code in the script for you - explaining the code.<br />

 Enjoy!